 1-2.
 A Network Function NF1 (e.g. AMF or SMF) has available UE Analytics Info, e.g., UE Mobility analytics.
 This information could be based on Nwdaf_AnalyticsInfo Request response with NWDAF and/or NF1 could be co-located with the NWDAF.

 3. NF1 gets a trigger to UE Context transfer to another Network Function NF2, for example, this could be triggered as part of Mobility registration procedure or PDU session establishment procedure.
+Another example trigger is NF2 sending a UE context transfer request message to NF1.

 4. NF1 transfers UE Context information, and it additionally includes UE analytics information, e.g., mobility analytics, UE Communication pattern Analytics, and/or other relevant analytics data that it already received from NWDAF at step 2 or, if it is co-located with an NWDAF that it generated based on the received UE data.
 For example, in case NF1 and NF2 being AMFs, then this message would correspond to Namf_Communication_UEContextTransfer and in case of NF1 being AMF and NF2 being SMF, it would correspond to using the Nsmf_PDUSession_CreateSMContext message.